Best 15 Online Classroom Games for Every Age in 2025 (5-Minute Prep)

 Best for High School 🧒 and Adults 🎓

-How it works: Create a few scenarios from the things you covered in the lesson.
+How it works: Create a few scenarios based on the things you covered in the lesson.
 Split students into teams of 3 or 4, then give each team a scenario.
 Send those students into breakout rooms together so they can plot their performance using household objects as props.

 After 10 - 15 minutes of preparation, call all teams back to perform their scenario using household objects.
 Optionally, all students can take a vote at the end for the most creative, funny, or accurate performance.